jdbancal/gem/README.md

 6. Type `make`.
 This will launch the compilation of the library.
 If everything goes fine, the program will conclude with 'Compilation successful'.
 Otherwise, a message should inform you about what is missing.
 7. Add the gem folder to your matlab path.
 You can now perform your favorite computation in high precision !-)

 Compilation on *other platforms* : unfortunately, I don't have other operating systems on which to run tests.
 Since the compilation commands are relatively simple (not much configuration involved), it should be rather straightforward to compile the GEM library on MacOSX or Windows.
 The best way to start is to make sure that a running version of [gcc](https://gcc.gnu.org/) is installed on your machine.
 Once this is done, you can try running the `make` program from within matlab and follow the instructions.
-If you manage to complete such compilation, please make sure to update this file on [gitlab](https://gitlab.com/jdbancal/gem) to describe your experience.
+If you manage to complete such compilation, please make sure to update this file on [github](https://github.com/jdbancal/gem) to describe your experience.
 Other people will thank you!

 License
 -------

 The GEM library is free and open source.
 It can be used for both open-source and proprietary application.
 Therefore, it is also free for academic use.
-Anyone can [contribute](doc/howToContribute.md) on the [gitlab page](https://gitlab.com/jdbancal/gem).
+Anyone can [contribute](doc/howToContribute.md) on the [github page](https://github.com/jdbancal/gem).
 The source code is distributed under a MPL2 license.
 See [COPYING.md](COPYING.md) for more details.